Grounded-DI/deterministic-intelligence/AGDI_Deterministic_Governance_Claim_2025-07-02.md

-# Logic Protocol originally filed May 24, 2025 under USPTO
-# as part of the Motion-Aware Legal Reasoning System (Protocol A)
+# Logic Protocol originally filed May 24, 2025 under USPTO as part of the Motion-Aware Legal Reasoning System ("Protocol A")

 # =============================================================
 # 🔒 Grounded DI — Deterministic Intelligence Signature